akarazhev/ai-driven-development-101/doc/course/06-project-confluence-publisher-app/README.md

 ## Getting started

+Before you start development:

+- Clone this course Git repository locally to access the project description and reference materials.
+- Create your own separate Git repository for the Confluence Publisher App implementation and do all application development there (do not commit your app code into this course repo).

 1. **Choose your stack**: Pick backend and frontend technologies
 2. **Start with M1**: Follow [Milestone 1 guide](./06.1-milestone-1-scaffold.md)
 3. **Work incrementally**: Complete each milestone before moving on